shopware/docs/guides/plugins/plugins/content/cms/real-world-cms/add-real-world-cms-element.md

 ### Element preview component

-The preview directory is not much different, we also have 3 files here.
+The preview directory is not much different.
+We also have 3 files here.
 Let's start with the `index.js` again:

 {% code title="<plugin root>/src/Resources/app/administration/src/module/sw-cms/elements/cms-button/preview/index.js" %}